LucasDelfino92/morrowindsharp/mw#.md

     - [X] 03 Melchior's Magnificent Manuscripts
     - [ ] 04 MD books + RR pages & scrolls
     - [ ] 05 STA Guide-to Replacer
-  - Rename the mod to **Switchable Scriptures Melchior's Magnificent Manuscripts Patch**.
-This will install the patch as a separate mod.

 [**OAAB Scroll Qualities**](https://www.nexusmods.com/morrowind/mods/49045)
 Uses the new scroll models in OAAB_Data to automatically replace the models and icons of the enchanted scrolls in the game based on their value.